quakelive-server-standards/quakelive-server-standards/configs/evolved/_example/README.md

 To support servers with 16 players this value is set to 120 mega bytes.

 *Note: Just repeat the text that you already wrote from above.
-This repetition is for when the value is removed in which case it will not be existent above anymore*
+This repetition is for documenting the value and the reason for it because it might be changed or removed in the future.*

 #### Change: `set sv_fps "60"`

 This value has been tested and improves hitscan weapon hit detection.

 *Note: Just repeat the text that you already wrote from above.
-This repetition is for when the value is removed in which case it will not be existent above anymore*
+This repetition is for documenting the value and the reason for it because it might be changed or removed in the future.*

 #### Remove: `set g_floodprot_maxcount "10"`